 Hives affects around 20% of people at some time in their lives.
 The issue can be chronic or acute.

 Keep reading to find pictures of hives, the potential causes, symptoms, treatments, and prevention methods.

 Sometimes there is no clear reason why hives occur.
 However, they can develop as a reaction to:

 Hives can develop when the body reacts to an allergen.
-When an allergic reaction occurs, the body releases a protein called histamine.
-When histamine is released, the tiny blood vessels known as capillaries leak fluid.
-The fluid accumulates in the skin and causes inflammation and a rash.
+When an allergic reaction occurs, the body releases a protein known as histamine.
+Next, tiny blood vessels called capillaries leak fluid.
+This fluid accumulates in the skin and causes inflammation and a rash.
 As fluid accumulates under the skin, small bumps form.

 - extreme temperatures or changes in temperature

 - a high body temperature, due to sweating, exercise, anxiety, or a hot shower